Rockywold Deephaven Camps… A Rich History! One of the finest New Hampshire Resorts – Since 1897

 In 1900 Miss Bacon returned to Japan and asked Mrs. Armstrong to manage the camp for two years.

 This experience proved to her that this was what she wanted to do.
 In 1901 Mrs. Armstrong bought 27 acres of land adjacent to Deephaven and began her own operation.
-In 1902 Rockywold was opened with two cottages, a dining room and a few tents along the shore.
+In 1902 Rockywold was opened with two cottages, a dining room and a few tents along the shore as one of the first New Hampshire resorts.

 Both camps flourished as word spread.
 Friends brought friends, and so it has gone into the third and fourth generation.
 From Virginia to Philadelphia and on up the coast until now there are guests from coast to coast and beyond.
 The outstanding characteristic of the camps is they are a place for simple and wholesome family life with freedom from domestic cares.
 This has made it possible for families to do things together.
 Family reunions have been a great attraction, and activities for all ages make it an ideal environment.
 Old traditions are still important and meaningful.
 Church on Church Island, Vespers at Flagstaff Point, the square dance, talent shows, and all camp cookouts still get everybody together to share and enjoy the lake and its surroundings.